Launch of the INCB Annual Report 2014

 Some of the countries of the region continued throughout 2014 to witness political transition while others are still undergoing post-revolutionary state building.
 This, combined with institutional challenges in these countries has left national borders vulnerable to transnational organised crime, including illicit drug trafficking.
 The scope, volume, trends and implication of drug production, consumption and trafficking were addressed in the newly released 2014 Report of the International Narcotic Control Board (INCB).

-In cooperation with the United Nations Information Centre (UNIC) in Cairo, and in the presence of a representative of the Egyptian Anti-Narcotics General Administration and UNIC Director, ROMENA launched the 2011 INCB Annual Report on 28 February 2012 in a press conference held at UNIC premises.
+In cooperation with the Egyptian Anti-Narcotics General Administration, and the United Nations Information Centre (UNIC) in Cairo, UNODC Regional Office for the Middle East and North Africa (ROMENA) launched the the 2014 INCB Annual Report on 3 March 2015 in a press conference held at UNIC premises.